naveenv92/infectious-disease-sim/README.md

 # Infectious Disease Simulation

 Basic set of classes to try and capture the behavior of the propagation of an infectious disease through a population.
+&nbsp;

 ## Files
 `simulation.py` – collection of classes for running simulation
 `sampleSimulation.py` – sample script to use classes from `simulation` to run a simulation
+&nbsp;

 ## `class Particle`
 ```python